DanDreadless/Scripts/README.md

 # Scripts
 Here is where I will be storing any scripts I create to make Administration of Microsoft products easier.

-**As this is an Administrator script it is intended to run with elevated permissions**
+**Some of these scripts are Administrator scripts and are intended to run with elevated permissions**